Otoliths/SP2000/README.md

    Distribution[,1] <chr>, Name[,1] <chr>, Email[,1] <chr>, Address[,1] <chr>, Institution[,1] <chr>,
    References <list>, Downloaddate <date>
 ```
+## Contribution

+Contributions to this package are welcome.
+The preferred method of contribution is through a GitHub pull request.
+Feel also free to contact us by creating [an issue](https://github.com/Otoliths/sp2000/issues).

 ### How to cite this package
 ```{r , eval=F}